netmindz/AuroraDrop-LXP/README.md

 Larger matrix widths (over 128 wide) have been tested with a non-Espressif 3rd-parth ESP32-S3-DevKitC1 "type" board - the pinout is better than the Espressif devkit-C1 so we can get 16 pins in an even 2x8 continuous spacing.

 At the moment I'm not sure if the PSRAM is helping large widths - or it's other fixes I've done.
-Either way, the PSRAM is indeed in use in the HUB75 panel driver.
+Either way, the PSRAM is indeed in use in the HUB75 panel driver if you enable it and your board supports it.

+### Audio Input - INMP441 I2S ###

 The audio input is accomplished with the INMP441 microphone.
 Commonly available circular breakout boards have the needed resistor and capacitor on the breakout.